 A unique program

-The MIR produces influential leaders who can transform and make a meaningful difference in the public, private and non-profit sectors.
+The Master's degree gives influential leaders the tools to transform situations and make a meaningful difference in the public, private and non-profit sectors.

-Its core courses are divided into four areas: global affairs foundations, international business and economics, comparative regional studies, and social entrepreneurship and development.
-MIR students also study a foreign language and complete a final project, either a Master’s thesis or a capstone consulting project.
+The core courses are divided into four areas: global affairs foundations, international business and economics, comparative regional studies, and social entrepreneurship and development.
+Master students also study an obligatory foreign language and complete a final project, either a Master’s thesis or a Capstone Consulting Project.
 The program is complemented by a week-long fieldwork visit to Brussels and an optional international exchange semester at one of our prestigious partner universities.

 History of International Relations